 Coming from a background of domain hosting, Namecheap VPN is a still-growing network based in the US (Five Eyes alliance) that has sometimes been marred by inconsistent support and service, leading users to frustration despite its fast and reliable speeds, low pricing, and robust security.

-With a minimalistic approach to app design, Namecheap VPN offers the essentials: DNS leak protection, over a thousand servers in different countries, and storied past of online activism to further the cause of freedom and put a stop to censorship.
+With a minimalistic approach to app design, Namecheap VPN offers the essentials: strong encryption, a kill switch, DNS leak protection, over 1,000 servers in 50 countries, and storied past of online activism to further the cause of freedom and put a stop to censorship.

 Read our Namecheap VPN review and see why this option might be great for beginners.

 Security and privacy

 Namecheap VPN offers quite a bare-bones range of security features:

 - Military-grade AES-256 encryption

 The primary tunneling protocols offered by Namecheap VPN are IKEv2 and OpenVPN (TCP/UDP).
 Both are secure and efficient protocols, widely used across the VPN industry.

 While the website doesn’t go into detail on how the AES-256 is deployed, this is more for the technically-inclined and ultimately, not a matter of concern as Namecheap seems to pass all the checks necessary, including DNS leak tests.

 Namecheap VPN also has a kill switch to protect from unexpected connection issues.
 Combining all these features what you get is a fully secure service for an overwhelming proportion of the user base.